fyapy/aurora-orm/readme.md

 ## Benchmarks

-These are the results from running the benchmarks on a Macbook Pro 2,4 GHz Intel Core i9 with a default Postgres 16.3 installation and Node 22.3.0.
+These are the results from running the benchmarks on a Macbook Pro 2,4 GHz Intel Core i9 with Postgres 16.3 installation and Node 22.3.0.

 You can run this benchmark yourself: `pnpm benchmark`